umbraco/UmbracoDocs/Reference/Management/Models/Content.md

 	return content.ContentTypeId;

 ### .ExpireDate
-If set, returns the `DateTime` the Content is meant to be un-published and become unavailable on the website.
+If set, returns the `DateTime` the Content is meant to be unpublished and become unavailable on the website.

 	// Given a `ContentService` object get Content by its Id and set the expire date to 5 days from now var content = contentService.GetById(1234);